• About Flourish Clinic

 What Is CIRS, Really?

 Chronic Inflammatory Response Syndrome (CIRS) is a multi-system, multi-symptom illness triggered by exposure to biotoxins in genetically susceptible individuals.
-About 24% of the population carries HLA genes that impair their ability to clear these toxins once exposed (Shoemaker et al., 2010).
+The gene that causes CIRS is the HLA gene, which is carried by about 24% of the population.
+This gene impairs the ability to clear these toxins once exposed (Shoemaker et al., 2010).

 The immune system, unable to eliminate the biotoxins, stays stuck in a chronic inflammatory loop.
 This leads to a cascade of symptoms—fatigue, brain fog, muscle pain, sensitivity to chemicals or food, and much more.

-Yes, mold is a big one.
-Specifically, mycotoxins (toxic secondary metabolites produced by mold) and fungal fragmentsare well-established CIRS triggers.
+Although there have been many discoveries of other toxins that cause CIRS, mold is still number one.
+Specifically, mycotoxins (toxic secondary metabolites produced by mold) and fungal fragments are well-established CIRS triggers.

 The Shoemaker Protocol relies on HERTSMI-2 or ERMI testing to quantify mold contamination in buildings using DNA-based methods.
 This is different from visual inspections or air sampling.